ssilverman/QNEthernet/README.md

 then act on those state changes.
 This will make your application more robust and responsive to state changes during program operation.

+Note that callbacks should be registered before any other Ethernet functions are called.
+This ensures that all events are captured.
+This includes `Ethernet.begin(...)`.

 The relevant functions are (see the [`Ethernet`](#ethernet) section for further descriptions):
 1. `Ethernet.onLinkState(cb)`